Mercedes-amor/forumEvents-Client/README.md

 - Event history.
 - Rate events.
 - Comments section.
-- Implement admin can see useres in events
+- Implement admin can see users in events

 ## Technologies used